rwieruch/blog_robinwieruch_content/javascript-fundamentals-react-requirements.md

 }
 {{< /highlight >}}

-It's a function (functional) which receives an input (e.g. props) and returns the displayed HTML elements (view).
-It doesn't need to manage any state (stateless) and doesn't need to be aware about any methods (class methods,  lifecycle methods).
-Under the hood, the function only needs to use the rendering mechanism of the `render()` method from React components.
-That's when functional stateless components were introduced.
+It's a function which receives an input (e.g. [props](https://www.robinwieruch.de/react-pass-props-to-component/)) and returns the displayed HTML elements (view).
+Under the hood, the function only needs to use the rendering mechanism of the `render()` method from React components:

 {{< highlight javascript >}}
 function Greeting(props) {